 Stix would strike again, opening River Roads Mall: an indoor, climate-controlled shopping center opened in 1962 in north county.
-May would found a mall development arm, May Stores Shopping Center, Inc, which would undertake the construction and development of new shopping centers.
+May would found May Stores Shopping Centers, Inc, a new division which would undertake the construction and development of new shopping centers.
 The next year, they would construct South County Center in Mehlville, at the southern end of the county; Famous and JCPenney would be the anchors.
 This would also be air-conditioned, boasting a “perpetual springtime” atmosphere.
 This Famous branch was the first to have a “rotunda-dome” entrance, which would become an iconic feature for many stores to come.
 Northwest Plaza was opened in 1965 in Saint Ann, which was said to be the largest mall in the world when it opened; with Famous-Barr’s fifth branch store, a JCPenney, and a Sears.
 At this point, along with Town & Country Mall (opened 1960), there were four enclosed shopping centers in St. Louis.
 Each Famous anchor spread around what made the flagship store so great throughout the Midwest.
 Each one had its own snack bars and tea rooms, as well as some of the best in retail service at the time.

 For many, working for Famous was a great experience as well.
 However, racist and sexist practices were rampant and common in America’s workplaces during the 20th Century, and Famous was no different.
 Experiencing sit-ins long before the Greensboro protests and subsequent demonstrations throughout the 60s, as well as picketing and boycotts.
 In fact, up until the Civil Rights Act of 1968, segregation was still strongly enforced company-wide.
 But these decrepit and antiquated practices would be retired, as the company grew in many other ways.
 In the following Christmases, they even hired their first black Santa’s.
 During the late ’60s, Vandervoort’s was also in the throes of mass picketing and protests for their unfair hiring practices, not really taking well with the new laws.
 By 1969, they would close their branch stores and the more progressive Famous would grab-up the anchor spot in Crestwood and take over their market share in Clayton.
 In the end, Vandervoort’s would fall to financial burdens and completely cease operations – and then there were two, and it would be a fight of age against innovation for who would have the brand power as the world saw discount mass marketers advancing to encircle the retail market at large.
 The May Company would enter the discount at this time with the Venture Stores chain, co-founded by John Geisse in 1968.